cpoussot/mLF/README.md

 ## Contributions claim

-We claim the following innovations
+We claim the following innovations:

 - We propose a ***generalized realization*** form for rational functions in n-variables (for any $n$), which are described in the Lagrange basis;
 - We show that the $n$-dimensional Loewner matrix can be written as the solution of a ***series of cascaded Sylvester equations***;